PoseGraphNet++: Enriching 3D Human Pose with Orientation Estimation: Results

-\textbf{Adjacency Matrices:} In this experiment, we study the effect of using neighbor-group specific kernels and adaptive adjacency matrices.
-Tab.~\ref{tab:adj} reports the MPJPE and MPJAE scores for static and adaptive adjacency matrices for neighbor-group specific kernels (split adjacency) and uniform kernels (basic adjacency).
-We observe that learning $A_V$ helps in improving the positional error significantly (see Tab.~\ref{tab:adj} compare (a) with (c) and (b) with (d)).
-Learning $A_E$ on the other hand reduces the MPJAE marginally.
-However, it contributes to reducing the position error (compare (a) with (b), and (c) with (d) in Tab.~\ref{tab:adj}).
-This again proves that PoseGraphNet++ benefits from utilizing the mutual relationships between edges and nodes.
-Similar to \emph{GraAttention} \cite{zhao_graformer_2021}, adaptive adjacency finds long-range dependencies between joints \cite{banik_3d_2021}, which helps to improve the performance.
-The models with the split adjacency outperform their counterparts by a large margin due to their capability to extract richer neighbor-group-specific features.
+\SB{\textbf{Neighbor-groups and Adjacency Matrices:} We study the effect of \emph{neighbor-group specific kernels} ($W_g$) and \emph{adaptive adjacency matrices} ($\tilde{A}^{\dagger}$) (see~\eqrefnew{eq:split_kernels}). ~\tabref{tab:adj} reports the results for adaptive and non-adaptive adjacency matrices for neighbor-group specific kernels and uniform kernels. } Learning {the node adjacency matrix} $A_V$ improves the positional error significantly (compare (i) with (iii), and (ii) with (iv) in~\tabref{tab:adj}).
+Though learning {the edge adjacency matrix} $A_E$ has a marginal effect on the MPJAE, it contributes to reducing the position error (compare (i) with (ii), and (iii) with (iv) in~\tabref{tab:adj}). {This shows that PGN++ benefits from utilizing the mutual relationships between edges and nodes.} The neighbor-group specific kernels outperform their counterparts by large margins due to their capability to extract richer neighbor-group specific features.